 Joy is one of the most beautiful experiences that we can have in our life.
 It rises like a wave, reaches its peak and spills over our surroundings through laughter, smiles, dancing, touching, etc. It can be like a calm sea, that makes us notice and appreciate the small things in life.
-Whichever way it presents itself, it seems to be a rare gem.
+Whichever way this experience of joy presents itself, it seems to be a rare gem.

 In fact, we often end up chasing after experiences which promise joy but rarely really give it, or, we keep repeating the same experiences time and time again in the hope of finding the same joy we have felt in the past.

 It is joy that makes the difference, not the activity!

 We are used to attributing joy to certain actions we take in life.
 One might say, “Running makes me joyful!” or “You make me happy,” or “My work gives me fulfilment.”

 The belief behind these statements is that external things, people or actions have the power within them to give us joy.
 But, is it really like that?
 If something external really has the power within it to give joy, wouldn’t it make everybody happy in the same way all the time?

 Our experience shows us the opposite.
 Some people experience joy in swimming but not in running, some experience joy in doing nothing, others in gaming.
 We also experience joy in different ways according to the moment, one day we love biking but another day we just don’t feel like it.

 This proves to us that joy is not bound to something external, rather it is an internal movement which motivates us to do activities or meet people for our own pleasure.